Explicit Comprehension Strategy Instruction and the Effect on Oral Reading Fluency of English Learners

 The research question addressed in this project was: Does instruction that focuses on specific comprehension strategies with ELs affect ELs’ reading abilities when measured with criteria valid only with native-English speakers’ progress tracking?
 The motivation for this capstone was a desire to discover whether explicit instruction of ELs in reading comprehension strategies would show growth when assessed with materials use with native-English speaking students such as Fountas and Pinnell’s Benchmark Assessment System, oral reading fluency progress monitoring, and comprehension assessment of passages read orally.
 The project, a six-week study, was completed with four second grade participants.
 The study found that explicit comprehension strategy instruction does affect assessed reading ability.
 There was a greater positive effect shown on pre- and post-study assessment than on weekly assessment.

 Olson-Wyman, Samantha Leigh, "Explicit Comprehension Strategy Instruction and the Effect on Oral Reading Fluency of English Learners" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 119.